Motor race draws world gaze to Bahrain, Arab Spring's forgotten corner

 The race will once again draw international attention to Bahrain.
 The 2012 meeting was accompanied by nightly skirmishes between protesters and security forces.
 This year, says Formula One boss Bernie Ecclestone, the signs are that tensions in the kingdom have eased and the risk of protests has diminished.
 That’s a view opposition activists reject.

-“Of course we’re against it,” said Amani Ali, a 22-year-old university student dressed in the black garb typical of conservative Shi‘ite women, standing a few metres from Hassan at the first of a series of opposition-organised marches.
+“Of course we’re against it,” said Amani Ali, a 22-year-old university student dressed in the black garb typical of conservative Shi‘ite women, standing a few meters from Hassan at the first of a series of opposition-organized marches.

 Many of the companies who help to finance Formula One are limiting their sponsorship involvement, although the firms, including Vodafone and Diageo, say the reasons are operational, not political.
 Formula One makes most of its money from hosting fees paid by race venues and from television rights.
 Bahrain pays an estimated $40 million annually to be part of the 19-race calendar.